 1. Exercise to Improve Your Strength and Balance

 Stay physically active to keep your legs stronger, improve your balance, and lower your chances of falling.
-Talk to your doctor about an exercise program, like Tai Chi, that's best for you.
+Talk to your doctor about an exercise program, like Tai Chi or Matter of Balance, that's best for you.
 In addition, improving your strength and balance can help maintain your independence, and keep you engaged in your everyday life and community.

 2. Have Your Eyes Checked Every Year

 As people age, the risk for vision loss and eye-related diseases can increase, and consequently, increase your risk for falling.
 People with vision problems, including glaucoma or cataracts, are twice as likely to fall compared to those without any visual impairments.
 Have your vision checked once a year by your doctor, and make sure your prescription is up to date.

 More than half of all falls occur at home-remove tripping hazards from stairs and walkways.
 Home modifications such as adding grab bars and non-slip mats in the bathrooms, handrails for the stairs, and improved lighting can help prevent potential falls.

 Talk to your doctor to review all of your medications and their potential side effects.
 Some medications can make you dizzy or sleepy, increasing your risk of falling.

 5. Talk to Your Doctor